2015 Carolina Panthers season: NFC Divisional Playoffs: vs. (6) Seattle Seahawks

 This playoff game was a rematch of 2014's divisional round game and the second meeting between the Panthers and Seahawks during the 2015–16 season.
 Tickets were sold out in under five minutes and all Panthers fans in attendance were given white towels to twirl, matching Carolina's all-white uniforms.

 Carolina raced to a 31–0 halftime lead due to strong play on both sides of the ball, including a Kuechly pick-six.
 A couple of the Panthers' biggest offensive plays of the half were a long run by Jonathan Stewart to start the game and TE Greg Olsen's touchdown catch that was made with a defenders' arm in between Olsen's.
 The huge lead was only temporary, however, as the Seahawks scored 24 unanswered points in the second half and were a touchdown away from tying the game.
 The victory wasn't sealed for sure until Thomas Davis recovered an onside kick with 1:12 to play in regulation.
 The Panthers advanced to their fourth NFC Championship game in franchise history, their first NFC Championship appearance since 2005 and the first to be played at Bank of America Stadium.
+As of 2025, this remains the Panthers last Divisional Round win.
+This is also their most recent appearance in the Divisional Round.